 - 1.7 A considerable amount of the future jobs are expected to be in non B class uses, particularly in retail, education, and health and social care.
 The space requirements for education and health 'infrastructure' will be considered mainly through the delivery of the strategic sites and planned housing growth.
-The retail sector is forecast to decline in terms of job numbers and space requirements and will be considered as part of a separate retail and leisure technical paper. - 1.8 Often sectoral analysis studies have tended to group the findings for Ashfield and Mansfield in one.
-Although there are some socio economic similarities between the two local authority areas, there are some important sectoral strength differences, which are influenced by the spatial geography of parts of Ashfield and workforce characteristics of Mansfield.
+The retail sector is forecast to decline in terms of job numbers and space requirements and will be considered as part of a separate retail and leisure technical paper 2018. - 1.8 Often sectoral analysis studies have tended to group the findings for Ashfield and Mansfield in one.
+Although there are some socio economic similarities between the two local authority areas, there are some important sectoral strength differences. which are influenced by the spatial geography of parts of Ashfield and workforce characteristics of Mansfield.
 This affects the types of businesses that are attracted to each district.
 For instance, parts of Ashfield that are closer to the M1 have attracted larger warehouse developments, transport related businesses dependent on this strategic accessibility and proximity to Derby's transport sector concentration, and logistics companies based at Sherwood Business Park, again dependent on the easy access to the motorway.
 Mansfield is described by property agents as being 'land-locked' in terms of access to either the M1 or A1.
 As such, the industrial sectors expanding and settling in Mansfield district are 'indigenous' to the area and catering largely to the needs of local markets.
 They are influenced more by the skills and wage costs of the workforce and attracted by the availability of serviced sites. - 1.9 There is currently a shortage of small to medium size (5,000 50,000 sq.ft.) good quality, modern available, industrial units in sought after locations within the district due to suitable units being taken up as soon as they become available.
-Industrial space vacancy levels are estimated to be below 3% and there are limited signs of speculative development in the industrial sector starting to take place.
+Industrial space vacancy levels are estimated to be below 3% and there are limited signs of speculative development in the industrial sector starting to take place. - 1.10 Stakeholders active in the employment property market have identified a shortfall in small to medium sized industrial units, they also identify the need to look to secure delivery of employment land alongside strategic housing delivery, and to safeguard against employment allocations being converted to residential use.
+They do not consider there is much demand for office premises and provide useful intelligence in understanding the local market.
+A number of potential risks to delivery identified by stakeholders and measures to manage these are discussed in the conclusions chapter. - 1.11 Mansfield district is a net exporter of jobs, largely to neighbouring Ashfield, Newark & Sherwood and to Nottingham; there are also strong linkages to Bassetlaw, Bolsover and Amber Valley.
+Creating more jobs in Mansfield district could help it to be more self-contained, though due to the physical proximity of neighbouring authorities and their employment land allocations, some cross border labour movement is to be expected.